 Embrace your unique detail.

-Yes, it may be the archetypal look for puppet vampires and black-and-white monsters, but have you ever seen a real widow’s peak?
-Chances are, you’ve heard of this term thrown about, especially in the hair industry.
+Chances are, you’ve heard of the term ‘widow’s peak’ thrown around, especially in the hair industry.
 Macabre references aside, a widow’s peak is, quite simply, a hairline with a V-shaped point on the forehead.
 In those without a widow’s peak, the hair grows straight across.

-In some cases, especially in men’s receding hairlines, the temples tend to go in prematurely and leave a V shape in the middle of the forehead.
-However, this shape can also be present in women and children as a more acute point and not necessarily as a result of hair loss, a.k.a. a true widow’s peak.
+In some cases, the temples tend to go in prematurely and leave a V shape in the middle of the forehead.
+However, this shape can also be present in women and children as a more acute point and not necessarily as a result of hair loss.
 It is usually inherited, with some widow’s peaks being more noticeable than others.

 The term is said to date back to the 1840s.
 It gained its name as it’s supposed to look like the peak of a widow’s hood and was said to signify that your husband had passed away.
 The name still stands today (without the somber references) and with the right tricks, can be effortlessly styled around, regardless of face shape.

-It may be a little difficult styling a widow’s peak; a quirky hairline often means less styling options, but there are still plenty ways to mix it up depending on the desired look.
-The most common styling option for men with a widow’s peak is by having shorter hair on the sides and back, and keeping some volume and texture on the top of the head.
+It may be a little difficult styling a widow’s peak; a quirky hairline often means less styling options.
+But there are still plenty of ways to mix it up depending on the desired look.
+The most common styling option for men with a widow’s peak is by having shorter hair on the sides and back.
+This keeps some volume and texture on the top of the head.
 To minimize the attention on the V shape itself, push the top of the hair back.

 For women, if wanting to minimize the appearance of a widow’s peak, a fringe softens the hairline and distracts the eye from the center point.
 A side or zigzag part is also an effective way to camouflage a sharp central point in your forehead.